 “Somehow, it just doesn’t suit me so well … “

 How many times have you already heard this phrase?
-Even in 2019, the war of talent is proving difficult to recruit good employees.
+Even in 2020, the war for talent is proving difficult to recruit good employees.
 It proves all the more frustrating (and costly!), when they say goodbye shortly after saying hello.

 As it stands, 20 to 30% of all new additions leave their job in the first 100 days.
 This is a shame, considering you have carefully selected them for a role in your company!
 So, where does the problem lie?

 The answer is simple: Many companies put in a lot of effort during the recruiting process.
 Various interview phases, trial tasks and employer videos are just some of the steps both parties undertake - these are after all designed to make a good impression of one-another.

 However, this simply isn’t enough.
 Employers regularly make the mistake of instantaneously leaving the fresh employee to their own devices.
 No one wants to be dropped like a hot potato!

 Staff retention is more important than ever before and it is your onboarding process which tips the balance.
 In this blog, we have compiled five proven ideas for your onboarding which we implement here at Smunch.
 These help new employees to integrate quickly and identify themselves with role and company alike!